videojs/video.js/docs/guides/live.md

 ## LiveTracker
 > Note: this component can be turned off by passing `liveTracker: false` to the player during initialization.

-Along with the new liveui we implemented an API that can be used ragardless of which user interface is in use.
+Along with the new liveui we implemented an API that can be used regardless of which user interface is in use.
 This API is a child of the player and should be on the player at `player.liveTracker`. `LiveTracker` provides several useful helper functions and events for dealing with live playback, all of which are used and tested internally.
 Internally this component keeps track of the live current time through a function that runs on a 30ms interval.

 ### The seekableendchange event
 The live tracker will fire this event every time that the `seekableEnd` for the player changes.
 This is used internally to keep our `pastSeekEnd()` function up to date.